Officials: Ending 24-hour operations at Dubuque grocery stores will benefit customers, employees

 Gayman said there would be no layoffs associated with the overhaul in hours.

-She noted that some staff members will continue to work overnight hours as part of a “night stock crew” even where the store is closed to the public.
+Some staff members will continue to work overnight hours as part of a “night stock crew” even when the store is closed to the public.
 In other cases, employees who previously worked the late-night shift will be reallocated to shifts during the day.

-Gayman framed the transition as one that would benefit customers and employees alike.
+Gayman framed the transition as one that would benefit customers and employees.

 “This will allow us to have extra team members working during our busier shopping times,” she said.
 “That means there will be more workers to assist customers if they have questions about a product or want to know where something is.
 There are also many employees who work overnight that would prefer a shift during the day.”

-Hy-Vee’s announcement comes at a time where other retailers are shying away from the 24-hour model.
+Hy-Vee’s announcement comes at a time when other retailers are shying away from the 24-hour model.

 Walmart recently announced plans to stop offering round-the-clock service in multiple markets.
-A trio of stores in Cedar Rapids stopped offering 24-hour service on Feb.
+A trio of stores in the Cedar Rapids metropolitan area stopped offering 24-hour service on Feb.
 1.

 Walmart spokesman Payton McCormick said there are no immediate plans to cut back hours at the Dubuque Walmart, which is open 24 hours per day.

-“We serve a broad spectrum of customers and there are some who cannot shop during the day,” he said.
-“By being open 24/7, if provides convenience for our customers and allows them to stop here any time.”
+“We serve a broad spectrum of customers, and there are some who cannot shop during the day,” he said.
+“By being open 24/7, it provides convenience for our customers and allows them to stop here any time.”

 He noted that the decision to reduce hours in other markets was largely based on analyses of customer traffic and shopping preferences.
 This information compels the changes Walmart makes at its stores.